 Eric’s objective: Squash those bills, predicting a steep cost to implement them

 Outcome: TBD.
 The legislation passed the City Council, Mayor Adams vetoed the bills and the council promptly voted to override his veto.
-But, the administration refused to fully implement them, which led to a lawsuit from the City Council that is ongoing.
+But after the administration refused to fully implement the laws, the Legal Aid Society sued to force implementation, and was joined in the suit by the council.
+In an initial victory for the mayor, a judge sided with the Adams administration, ruling in August 2024 that the council doesn’t have the authority to legislate eligibility rules for the program.
+The City Council said that they will pursue an immediate appeal.

 Round 3